 *.md *.pyc *.pyo .git/ .gitignore __pycache__

-Whether you have a Module 2 or Module 3 app, all are fully 2.x & 3.x compatible, meaning there are no changes to the core components of
+All Module 2 or Module 3 apps are fully Python 2-3 compatible, meaning there are no changes to the core components of

 if __name__ == '__main__': import os app.run(debug=True, threaded=True, host='0.0.0.0', port=int(os.environ.get('PORT', 8080)))